Now is our final chance to prevent Glebe Island becoming an ugly and noisy eyesore

 The multi-user facility will be used for the import, storage and distribution of dry bulk materials.
 Hanson has also announced plans to open a Concrete Batching Plant and bulk aggregate distribution facility adjacent to the multi-user facility on Glebe Island.

 Hanson denies the self-evident adverse environmental impacts of its project and offers no meaningful mitigation for those impacts.
 We believe the project should not be approved.
+Please see our latest update on the proposed Hanson Concrete Plant here.

 It would be a terrible waste for Glebe Island - which currently enjoys unspoiled harbourfront - to become an ugly and noisy eyesore.
 Any development on Glebe Island must be reasonable, thoughtful and unintrusive.
 Noise pollution must be kept at a minimum to allow Sydneysiders and tourists alike to enjoy Sydney's vibrant Bays Precinct.